An HHL-Based Quantum-Classical Solver for the Incompressible Navier-Stokes Equations with Approximate QST: Results

 \subsection{Full Quantum Subroutine to Solve Navier-Stokes for Lid-Driven Cavity}

 Finally, we incorporated both of these results to perform a hybrid quantum-classical simulation of the 2D lid-driven cavity problem using $Re = 100$.
 The domain was discretized on a grid of $N_{grid} = 16 \times 16$ interior points ($18 \times 18$ total).
 The HHL solver was configured with 8 clock qubits, $n_c = 8$, and $R = 150$ Trotter steps for the Hamiltonian simulation.
 In each time step, the quantum state $\ket{p}$ was projected onto $m = 10$ Chebyshev polynomials.
 Each coefficient is calculated with a classical simulation of the Hadamard test, and subsequently adjusted via the Gram correction matrix to ensure that all $m$ polynomials are orthogonal.
-We note that this correction requires inverting a matrix of rank $m$, which, by conventional methods, would make this stage of the algorithm scale as $O(m^3)$.
+We note that this correction requires inverting a matrix of rank $m$, which, by conventional methods, would make this stage of the algorithm scale as $\mathcal{O}(m^3)$.
 Our findings indicate that even relatively small $m$ captures the fluid development with low error, so this is often negligible in the complexity of the full algorithm.
+To limit the runtime of these simulations, we classically emulate QAE to determine the correct scaling factor of the normalized statevector resultant of HHL.
+We accomplish this by extracting the factor using Qiskit's \textsf{getstatevector()} function and adding randomly generated noise to reproduce the accuracy of QAE.
+In particular, we introduce noise that keeps the scaling factor within $1\%$ accuracy, which would require a register of 9 qubits.
+Also, since the pressure and velocity are close to 0 at the bottom of the cavity, we measure error using the Normalized ARE (NARE):

-We observed an average ARE of $0.0817$ ($8.17\%$) for the velocity field, as displayed in Figure \ref{fig:7}.
-The maximum ARE reached 1.801 ($180.1\%$), primarily concentrated in the bottom corners of the cavity.
-This is most likely caused by the higher error of the pressure gradient at the bottom of the cavity.
-We found the average ARE of the pressure gradient to be 4.16 (416\%).
-However, this is evidently primarily located at the bottom of the cavity, as we'll discuss below.
+We observed an average NARE of $0.00808$ ($0.808\%$) for the velocity field, as displayed in Figure \ref{fig:8}.
+The maximum NARE reached 0.075 ($7.5\%$).
+We found the average NARE of the pressure gradient to be $0.07094$ ($7.094\%$), with a maximum of $0.573$ ($57.3\%$).

 To highlight the accuracy of the quantum velocity field, we also plotted both the vertical and horizontal centerlines, along with the Ghia benchmark.
-Both the accuracy of the quantum solver and its convergence in the direction of the Ghia benchmark are displayed in Figure \ref{fig:9}.
-Additionally, we validated our classical solver against the benchmark set by Ghia et al \cite{ghia1982high}, presented in Figure \ref{fig:8}.
+Both the accuracy of the quantum solver and its convergence in the direction of the Ghia benchmark are displayed in Figure \ref{fig:10}.
+Additionally, we validated our classical solver against the benchmark set by Ghia et al \cite{ghia1982high}, presented in Figure \ref{fig:9}.